geopandas/geopandas/.github/ISSUE_TEMPLATE/installation_issue.md

 - [ ] I have looked through [issues labeled "installation"](https://github.com/geopandas/geopandas/labels/installation) in the geopandas repo.

-- If your issue is related to installation using `conda-forge` channel, please open an issue in [geopandas-feedstock repository](https://github.com/conda-forge/geopandas-feedstock) instead.
+- If your issue is related to installation using the `conda-forge` channel, please open an issue in [geopandas-feedstock repository](https://github.com/conda-forge/geopandas-feedstock) instead.

 ---